 The Department of Justice views data reliability and validity as critically important in the planning and assessment of its performance.
-EOUSA makes every effort to constantly improve the completeness and reliability of its performance information by performing "data scrubs" (routine examination of current and historical data sets, as well as looking toward the future for trends) to ensure the data relied upon to make day-to-day management decisions are as accurate and reliable as possible, and targets are ambitious enough given the resources provided.
+EOUSA makes every effort to constantly improve the completeness and reliability of its performance information by performing "data scrubs" (routine examination of current and historical data sets, as well as looking toward the future for trends) to ensure the data we rely on to make day-to-day management decisions are as accurate and reliable as possible and targets are ambitious enough given the resources provided.

 The Director, EOUSA, with the concurrence of the Attorney General's Advisory Committee, issued a Continuous Case Management Data Quality Improvement Plan on May 1, 1996.
-This program is a major, ongoing initiative, that not only will enhance the success of the LIONS implementation effort, but also will result in more reliable data which is used for a wide variety of internal management awareness and accountability, as well as provide additional training for all personnel involved in the process (docket personnel, system managers, line attorneys and their secretaries, and supervisory attorney personnel), in order to meet current information gathering needs and to be prepared for LIONS.
+This program enhances the accuracy and reliability of data in LIONS, which is used for a wide variety of internal management awareness and accountability, and provides guidance for all personnel involved in the process (docket personnel, system managers, line attorneys and their secretaries, and supervisory attorney personnel), in order to meet current information gathering needs.